 - 1) Net gains (losses) on investments and other financial instruments.
 The recognition of realized investment gains or losses can vary significantly across periods as the activity is highly discretionary based on the timing of individual securities sales due to such factors as market opportunities, our tax and capital profile and overall market cycles.
 Unrealized gains and losses arise primarily from changes in the market value of our investments that are classified as trading or equity securities.
 These valuation adjustments may not necessarily result in realized economic gains or losses. - Trends in the profitability of our fundamental operating activities can be more clearly identified without the fluctuations of these realized and unrealized gains or losses and changes in fair value of other financial instruments.
-Except for certain investments attributable to our segments, we do not view them to be indicative of our fundamental operating activities. - 2) Loss on extinguishment of debt.
+Except for certain investments attributable to our reportable segments, we do not view them to be indicative of our fundamental operating activities. - 2) Loss on extinguishment of debt.
 Gains or losses on early extinguishment of debt and losses incurred to purchase our debt prior to maturity are discretionary activities that are undertaken in order to take advantage of market opportunities to strengthen our financial and capital positions; therefore, we do not view these activities as part of our operating performance.
 Such transactions do not reflect expected future operations and do not provide meaningful insight regarding our current or past operating trends. - 3) Amortization and impairment of goodwill and other acquired intangible assets.
 Amortization of acquired intangible assets represents the periodic expense required to amortize the cost of acquired intangible assets over their estimated useful lives.
 Acquired intangible assets are also periodically reviewed for potential impairment, and impairment adjustments are made whenever appropriate.
-We do not view these charges as part of the operating performance of our primary activities. - Impairment of other long-lived assets and other non-operating items.
-Includes activities that we do not view to be indicative of our fundamental operating activities, such as: (i) impairment of internal-use software and other long-lived assets; (ii) gains (losses) from the sale of lines of business; and (iii) acquisition-related income and expenses.
+We do not view these charges as part of the operating performance of our primary activities. - 4) Impairment of other long-lived assets and other non-operating items.
+Includes activities that we do not view to be indicative of our fundamental operating activities, such as: (i) impairment of internal-use software and other long-lived assets; (ii) gains (losses) from the sale of lines of business; and (iii) acquisitionrelated income and expenses.

 In addition to the above non-GAAP measures for the consolidated company, we also have presented as supplemental information non-GAAP measures for our homegenius segment of adjusted pretax operating income (loss) before allocated corporate operating expenses and adjusted gross profit.
 Adjusted pretax operating income (loss) before allocated corporate operating expenses is calculated as adjusted pretax operating income (loss) as described above (which is the segment's ASC 280 GAAP measure of operating performance), adjusted to remove the impact of corporate allocations of other operating expenses for the homegenius segment.
 Adjusted gross profit is further adjusted to remove other operating expenses.
-For the homegenius segment, adjusted pretax operating income (loss) before allocated corporate operating expenses and adjusted gross profit are used to facilitate comparisons with other services companies, since they are widely accepted measures of performance in the services industry and are used internally as supplemental measures to evaluate the performance of our homegenius segment.
+In addition, homegenius adjusted pretax operating margin before allocated corporate operating expenses and adjusted gross profit margin are calculated by dividing homegenius adjusted pretax operating margin before allocated corporate operating expenses and adjusted gross profit, respectively, by GAAP total revenue for the homegenius segment.
+For the homegenius segment, adjusted pretax operating income (loss) before allocated corporate operating expenses, adjusted gross profit, and the related profit margins are used to facilitate comparisons with other services companies, since they are widely accepted measures of performance in the services industry and are used internally as supplemental measures to evaluate the performance of our homegenius segment.